cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 		- but you roll for a negative physical trait: e.g. "you're missing a finger because of an accident"
 - You don't have the same memories as your old character (e.g. you don't know anybody from the party)
 	- but you also don't remember anything from your past
-	- you only experience vague flashbacks
+	- you only experience vague flashbacks of your old character's memories
+-